ADHD And Cognitive Anxiety – Now 3 Types

 The Three ADHD Anxiety Subsets

 1. Frozen Thinking – Unmanageable Cognitive Abundance – Without Worry: Without affect, not feeling constrained, but nevertheless stuck with thinking too much about inconsequential items – small stuff.
 These folks think so much they become exhausted, and with encumbered mental lives they often make untimely decisions.
-They are operationally too stuck, too often, for their own interpersonal comfort.
+They are operationally too stuck, too often, for their interpersonal comfort.
 They can still make decisions and often flip this presentation around to micro-managing so they can control – correct – the thinking.

 Two Essential Conclusions – Thinking Anxiety Is Different Than Feeling Anxiety

-1. These three subsets, to the extent they are more cognitive than affective, more mental than somatic and emotional – most often respond to dopaminergic, ADHD medications.
+1. These three subsets, to the extent they are more cognitive than affective, more mental than somatic, and emotional – most often respond to dopaminergic, ADHD medications.
 Yes, these can occur separately or all together, depending on circumstance and context – the realities of life.

 2. Affective anxiety, feelings, somatic, chest and abdominal anxiety, sweaty hands and labored breathing, arise most often from more serotonergic origins – and often respond best to an SSRI/SNRI.
 See the Video Playlist below on Dosing to break down those details.